mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 **To Be Clear:** You should follow this process:

-1. Run Cucumber: `rails cucumber`.
+1. Run Cucumber: `bundle exec cucumber`.
 2. Verify that all steps in the scenario are skipped, pending, or passed.
 3. Implement the next step in the scenario.
-4. Run Cucumber: `rails cucumber`.
+4. Run Cucumber: `bundle exec cucumber`.
 5. Verify that the step is failing.
    * If it is passing, ask yourself: "Is that supposed to happen?"
      * No: fix your step definition.